Write a method named

 You may assume that every line follows this exact format and that first and last names are single words.

-Your function should open and read the contents of this input file and figure out which last name(s) occur most frequently in the data, and print the members of that family in ABC order in exactly the format shown below.
+Your method should open and read the contents of this input file and figure out which last name(s) occur most frequently in the data, and print the members of that family in ABC order in exactly the format shown below.

 If multiple families are tied for the most members, print each of the tied families in the same format.

-For example, in the data at right, the largest families are Stark and Lannister, each of which has 3 members listed, so your function should print the Lannisters in ABC order and then the Starks in ABC order.
+For example, in the data at right, the largest families are Stark and Lannister, each of which has 3 members listed, so your method should print the Lannisters in ABC order and then the Starks in ABC order.

 For example, if the input above is in